hpccsystems-solutions-lab/tlh-oss-terraform-azurerm-aks/UPGRADE.md

 Some module upgrades will initiate a Kubernetes patch update; this is required as AKS [frequently drops support](https://docs.microsoft.com/en-us/azure/aks/supported-kubernetes-versions?tabs=azure-cli) for Kubernetes patch versions.

 This upgrade process usually takes less than an hour but can take significantly longer and we recommend allowing for 2 hours.
 If you're using GitLab to deploy AKS via this Terraform module you must set a CI [timeout](https://docs.gitlab.com/ee/ci/pipelines/settings.html) that is sufficient to complete the upgrade process; we recommend `2` hours.

+### From `v1.0.0-beta.8` to `v1.0.0-beta.9`

+This release includes no breaking changes to the exposed api.
+Operators can upgrade without manual intervention.

 ### From `v1.0.0-beta.7` to `v1.0.0-beta.8`